Local convergence of primal-dual interior point methods for nonlinear semidefinite optimization using the Monteiro-Tsuchiya family of search directions: Primal-dual interior point method based on the MT family of search directions

-where $\hU\in S^m$ is a solution of \eqref{al:1214-1} and represented as $\hU=\sum_{i=1}^n\Delta x_i\mathcal{L}_{\hG(x)^{\fr}}^{-1}(\hGi(x))$.
+where $\hU\in \mS^m$ is a solution of \eqref{al:1214-1} and represented as $\hU=\sum_{i=1}^n\Delta x_i\mathcal{L}_{\hG(x)^{\fr}}^{-1}(\hGi(x))$.

-Now, our PDIPM is formally stated as in \cref{alg4}, in which the step-sizes $s_{\rm t}$ and $s_{\rm c}$ in \eqref{al:wfrwplus} are computed as in Lines~\ref{al:skt} and \ref{al:skc}, respectively, in such a way that $G(x)\in S^m_{++}$ and $Y\in S^m_{++}$ are preserved.
-Under some assumptions, we will prove that $\bar{\ell}_k=\bar{m}_{\kfr}=0$ eventually holds, which together with other several properties finally establishes the superlinear convergence to a KKT point.
+Our PDIPM is formally stated as in Algorithm\,\cref{alg4}, in which scaling matrices $P$ are set through the function $\mathcal{P}:\W_{++}\to \R^{m\times m}$ such that $\mathcal{P}(w)$ is nonsingular for any $w\in \W_{++}$.
+With appropriate $\mathcal{P}$, we can set $P$ to either of MT, {\HKM}, {\HKM-dual}, {NT}, and MTW scaling matrices.
+For example, we obtain the {\HKM}-dual scaling matrix $P$ by letting $\mathcal{P}(w):=(YG(x)Y)^{\fr}$.
+In Section~\ref{subsec:mainr}, we give specific conditions on $ \mathcal{P}$ under which the local convergence can be established.
+The step-sizes $s_{\rm t}$ and $s_{\rm c}$ in \eqref{al:wfrwplus} are computed as in Lines~\ref{al:skt} and \ref{al:skc} such that $G(x)\in \mS^m_{++}$ and $Y\in \mS^m_{++}$, i.e., updated points remain strictly feasible.
+Hereafter, we will study the local convergence of this algorithm.
+Under mild assumptions, we will prove that $\bar{\ell}_k=\bar{m}_{\kfr}=0$ eventually holds, which together with other several properties finally establishes the superlinear convergence to a KKT triplet.

-\cref{alg4} may not be globally convergent under stringent assumptions.
-One common way for endowing it with the global convergence property is to combine \cref{alg4} and globalization techniques based on a decent method using an appropriate merit function for NSDP~\eqref{al:nsdp}.
-However, in this paper, we leave this issue to future studies and focus on the local convergence property.